-Vela Przina Beach is located on the southern coastline of the island, set in a secluded bay, making the waters calm and shallow, ideal for kids.
-Again, there are plenty of cafes and restaurants around, helping you answer those ‘I’m hungry’ moans, and there are plenty of parasols on offer too, to give you shade in the sometimes very intense summer heat.
+Vela Przina Beach is located on the island’s southern coastline, set in a secluded bay, making the waters calm and shallow, ideal for kids.
+Again, there are plenty of cafes and restaurants around, helping you answer those ‘I’m hungry’ moans, and there are plenty of parasols on offer, too, to give you shade in the sometimes very intense summer heat.

 Ičina Beach, Vrsi

 6km northeast of Nin is the little resort town of Vrsi.
 The town is comprised of quarters, including one called Zukve.
 Zukve has two beaches – one pebble and one sandy.
-The sandy beach is known as Ičina Beach and it offers easy access to the sea.
-Food and coffee bars along with an amusement park are available in Zukve, making it a great stop for families.
+The sandy beach is known as Ičina Beach, and it offers easy access to the sea.
+Along with an amusement park, food and coffee bars are available in Zukve, making it a great stop for families.

 Also, important to note, not only does this beach have sandy shores, but nearby Roman archaeological sites also make it a great spot for cultural exploration.